whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 I went grocery shopping, and found that almost everything for sale causes cancer, immune disorders, developmental disorders, and other troubles: from pesticides in the food, to plastic wrapping, to non-stick coatings on pans.[xxx-leaf score nonstick chems]<sup>,</sup>[xxx-cbc news plastics food wrap]<sup>,</sup>[xxx-ewg dirty dozen food chems]

-Going to a pharmacy, I saw the same corruption there: drug after drug produced by pharmaceutical companies with a long track record of fraud, bribing government officials, manipulating research trials, misleading advertising, and more.[xxx-jama fin penalties]
+Going to a pharmacy, I saw the same corruption there: drug after drug produced by pharmaceutical companies with a long track record of problems like fraud, bribing government officials, manipulating research trials, and misleading advertising.[xxx-jama fin penalties]

 The Ashaninka don't have corruption like this.
 What lessons could I possibly learn from them to help make this nightmare end?